HariVenkatSait/RV-Systems/README.md

 # rv-systems
+This repository contains code to classify vibration data from various machines using different machine learning models.
+The code includes data loading, preprocessing, model training, hyperparameter tuning, and evaluation.

-Machine Learning Classification of Vibration Data Project Overview
+Project Overview
-This project aims to classify time-series vibration data from 12 different machines using advanced machine learning models.
-The pipeline includes data loading, preprocessing, feature extraction, model training, hyperparameter tuning, and evaluation.
-Models evaluated include Gradient Boosting (XGBoost), Random Forest, SVM, k-NN, Naive Bayes, Decision Tree, and an ensemble voting classifier.
+The objective of this project is to classify time-series vibration data from 12 different machines using several classification models.
+The data is processed, features are extracted, and various models are trained to achieve classification accuracy.
+The models evaluated include Support Vector Machine (SVM), k-Nearest Neighbors (k-NN), Naive Bayes, and Decision Tree.
+An ensemble voting classifier is also used to combine the predictions from these models.

 Directory Structure
 dataset_dir/: Directory containing the .dat files with the vibration data.
 Requirements
-To run this project, ensure you have the following Python packages installed:
+To run this code, ensure you have the following Python packages installed:

 numpy
 pandas